LINWEN607/congregate/README.md

 ## Configuring Congregate

 Once all of the dependencies are installed, run `congregate configure` to set up the Congregate config.
+Alternatively, you can copy the config that you need from the [config template](congregate.conf.template)

 ### Config staging location